r3d91ll/Heuristic-Adaptive-Data-Extrapolation-System-HADES/HADES_Architecture_Overview.md

 5. **Retrieval & Enrichment Pipeline**
    - **PathRAG**: First component to be implemented; provides graph-based path retrieval that identifies coherent paths of knowledge, with optimized graph queries for single-system performance.
    - **Triple Context Restoration (TCR-QF)**: Second component; reconstructs full textual context for each triple and enriches the knowledge graph iteratively based on query-driven feedback.
-   - **LLM Analysis**: Third component; leverages local model inference to synthesize information from PathRAG and TCR for generating responses.
+   - **LLM Analysis with Embedded Model**: Third component; leverages local model inference with a flexible abstraction layer that supports multiple model implementations (initially Ollama).
+Includes entity extraction, relationship mapping, and knowledge graph enrichment capabilities, with the model serving as the core intelligence for both document processing and query handling.
    - **GraphCheck Fact Verification**: Final component; compares extracted claims against the knowledge graph via a graph neural network (GNN) running on local GPUs.

 6. **Self-Tuning External Continual Learner (ECL)**